 Convert Millibar to Hectopascal (mbar to hPa)

 Millibar (mbar) and Hectopascal (hPa) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert millibar to hectopascal.
-This free online calculator tool makes it simple and easy to perform the conversion from mbar to hPa.
+This free online calculator tool makes it simple and easy to perform the conversion from mbar unit to the hPa unit.

 One Millibar is equal to 1 Hectopascal.